Find Your Perfect School

 41. Work Hard and Smart

 Graduate school requires a special kind of skill – being able to work hard and smart.
 You are often expected to push for your highest potential.
-It is not out of the ordinary to find yourself working for hours in a day trying to complete your reading assignments.
+It is not out of the ordinary to find yourself working for hours a day trying to complete your reading assignments.

 But while working hard is already a given, it is also important that you learn how to work smart.
 When reading, keep a goal in mind.
 What can you take from the text?
-How can it help you derive benefits from the amount of time you spent reading it?
+How can it help you derive benefits from the amount of time you spend reading it?
 You should be able to digest and understand the information.

 Some people do this by highlighting and annotating their reading materials.
 For your digital reading requirements, you will be able to highlight texts and passages that you deem important, training your mind to focus on them and retain the significant parts as you go.